 Talk about diagramming tools, and one of the first names that pop into your head is Microsoft Visio.
 With a plethora of templates, shapes, layouts, and designs, Visio is a paradise for your visual modeling requirements.

-However, unless you are working in an MNC or a part of a massive team, the price tag of $240 per month makes it a bit costlier.
+However, unless you are working in an MNC or a part of a massive team, the price tag of $280 for Standard version or as low as $5 per user monthly might make it a bit costlier for folks on a tight budget.

 So, if you are seeking free alternatives to Microsoft Visio, don't worry, we have got you sorted.
 The following list of diagramming software and tools will help you choose the right one.